 Learn more at:

-Ieva M. Augstums Ieva M. Augstums is Deputy Vice President of Public Affairs and Communications at PhRMA where she oversees branding and paid advertising.
+Ieva M. Augstums Ieva M. Augstums is Deputy Vice President of Public Affairs at PhRMA where she oversees branding and paid advertising.
 She joined PhRMA in 2014 after working at a Washington-based strategic communications and brand consulting firm.
 Prior to this she spent a decade as a journalist, writing for the Dallas Morning News and the Associated Press.
 Originally from Nebraska, Ieva is a proud mom, dreams of owning a paperie and never passes up an opportunity to lace up for a rave run.